ganmor/backbone-infinite-scroll/README.md

 - You can render virtually infinite list of items without having to worry about pagination.
 - You can have elements in the list dynamically updated.
 - You can add elements at the bottom of the list  while you scroll.
-- You can add elements at the top of the list ( Meaning you can New Feeds *)
+- You can add elements at the top of the list ( Meaning you can build news Feeds *)
 - You can start requesting elements from your server at any given position.

 What you can't do